 - Incentivizing sectors and Improving finances

 - Encouraging ownership by private entities.

-- Increasing competition and maintain quality assessment of commodities.
+- Increasing competition and maintaining quality assessment of commodities.

 All disinvestment-related activity for the public authority is handled by a separate entity within the Ministry of Finance.
 Since the latter half of the 1990s, progressive administrations have made disinvestment an almost automatic element of their budgetary strategies.
 That set an objective every year to raise assets from stake deals in public sector endeavors.

 Due to the second wave of COVID-19 hitting every corner of the country and wreaking physical, and mental, the financial health of families’ drastic measures had to be undertaken.
 The public authority to decrease the damage may move dependence on cash-rich and monetarily independent central public area ventures (CPSEs).